-A reputable mat certification may cost somewhere between $300 – $500… online programs should always be avoided as they do not offer a good foundation for tactile cueing, modifications and variations in the method.
-For a comprehensive Pilates teacher training program you can expect to pay anywhere between $4000 – $7000.
-Keep in mind that many programs appear to cost less but have hidden charges for observation hours, make up class fees, re-test fees and fees for different levels (i.e. you can not test out of the program until you complete Reformer / Trap table A, B and C and each level costs more $).
-It’s best to find a program with a comprehensive rate to avoid costly and unforseen expenses in the middle or near the end of the program.
-Also find out if continuing education units can be obtained through other educational providers to keep your certificate current.
-If the program doesn’t accept other educational workshops for CEU’s, keep in mind that when you attend a class outside of their “network” you will not get any credit and will still have to pay $ for their workshops.
+A reputable mat certification may cost somewhere between $300 – $500… online programs should always be avoided for your initial training as they fail to offer an important ability to see the three dimensional movement and lack a strong foundation for tactile cueing, modifications and variations in the method.
+For a comprehensive Pilates teacher training program you can expect to pay anywhere between $5,000 – $8,000.
+Keep in mind many programs appear to cost less but have hidden charges for observation hours, make up class fees, re-test fees and fees for different levels (i.e. you can not test out of the program until you complete Reformer / Trap table A, B and C and each level costs more $$$).
+It’s best to find a program with n all inclusive rate to avoid costly and unforseen expenses in the middle or near the end of the program.

 A reputable comprehensive Pilates training program should include:

-- 400+ hours (at least 100 classroom hours with observation, practice teaching, self practice and practical / written exams)
+- 450+ hours (at least 120+ hands on classroom hours of Pilates… not other modalities… in addition to observation, practice teaching, self practice and practical / written exams)

-- The Program Director / Master trainer with at least 10+ years in the industry
+- The Program Director / Master trainer should have at least 10+ years in the industry

 What are a few things to look for in a program?